 - In Fire Emblem Fates, Leo finds his son Forrest's habit of cross-dressing to be distasteful, which causes a big fight between the two.
 Thankfully, Leo comes around by the end of Forrest's recruitment chapter thanks to his own Heel Realization and Forrest's refusal to roll over and apologize for who he is.
 The two get along much better after that.

-- Dani from Between the Lines has abusive parents who beat her up.
+- Dani from Between The Lines (2006) has abusive parents who beat her up.
 The beatings only became worse when her mom caught her in a dress when she picked her up from the hospital.

 - The titular character of the memetic "Stare Dad" comic is exasperated by how terrified his son is of some wasps, even lamenting how wimpy his son is.